Infomaniak/addon-backup/README.md

 Just select the backup you want to restore, the directory where you want restore the backup and choose in which environment you want to restore your data.

+## Restore specific folders from a snapshot

+All your backups correspond to IDS.
+You can include and exclude folders from your snapshots during a restore.
+To see yours snapshots.

 ## Backups modification

 If you want to modify the configuration of your backups, simply restart the add-on from the marketplace.
 The automation of the backups will be updated.